 A Formal Introduction to Aquatic Therapy

 Aquatic therapy isn’t exactly new.
 As far back as 2400 BC, groups in Asia and Greece used water as a healing and religious entity.
-Hippocrates even talked about water and its benefits – especially when it came to healing specific illnesses.
+Hippocrates even talked about water and its benefits – especially when it came to healing specific illnesses and providing pain relief.

-And in the 1700s, Sigmund Hahn, a German doctor, created aquatic therapy, also called hydrotherapy.
-Sir Sebastian Kneipp further refined aquatherapy during the 19th century.
+Even in the 1700s, Sigmund Hahn, a German doctor, created aquatic therapy, also called hydrotherapy.
+Sir Sebastian Kneipp further refined aquatic therapy during the 19th century.

 How Does Aquatic Therapy Work?

 The buoyancy of the water further allows aqua therapy physical therapy patients to perform exercises in the water that they normally wouldn’t be able to do on land.
-By performing aquatic therapy exercises, patients are able to increase their strength and flexibility with the proper support and stability they need.
+By performing aquatic therapy exercises, patients increase their strength and flexibility with the proper support and stability they need.

 Aquatic Therapy Benefits

-There are an array of injuries and conditions that benefit from aqua aerobics and aquatherapy.
+There is an array of injuries and conditions that benefit from aqua aerobics and aquatic therapy.
 These include:

-- Arthritis (particularly involving the knee, back, or hip)
+- Arthritis in the knee, back, or hip

-- Bursitis (particularly involving the ankle, knee, or hip)
+- Bursitis, which involves the ankle, knee, or hip

 - Post-joint replacement surgery